-The hairline lowering, or scalp advancement, procedure involves an incision made at the hairline.
+The hairline lowering or scalp advancement procedure involves an incision made at the hairline.
 This incision scar, aside from not adequately correcting the M-shape hairline, may be visible after healing and is not easily hidden.
 On the other hand, Facialteam’s innovative surgical approach gives you the confidence of knowing that unsightly scars won’t “give you away.”

-3. Maintain your core identity
+3. Maintain your core identity after facial feminization surgery

-You’re you, and you will still recognize yourself as you after surgery.
+You are you, and you will still recognize yourself as you after surgery.
 This is perhaps our most important goal when performing FFS surgery.